 Foundation Images for Editorial Use

-The NAMES Project Foundation images provided are approved for editorial use in public media only.
 The general public and The NAMES Project Foundation’s display hosts, sponsors and Chapters or Affiliates must contact The NAMES Project Foundation’s for permission to use Foundation imagery in advertising or promotional materials, including but not limited to movies, television programs or textbooks.
 To request images, please contact Roddy Williams at 404-688-5500, ext 224 or firstname.lastname@example.org.

 Foundation and AIDS Memorial Quilt Logos